• Recipe List

 As it is a suburban street in a quiet, residential area on the outskirts of a Greater London suburb, the changes have been so subtle as to be almost non-existent.
 Slowly, by stealth, it has become slightly louder recently, inching its way back to normality.
 Which is not very loud.
 I have longed sometimes for the quiet of an urban street, to luxuriate in the silence, the shock of its stillness.
 To walk for miles during the night through empty streets and stand in front of St. Paul’s.
 Or go back to a time when I used to walk home at night because I needed to remember all the details of an evening in a way that only feet can do.

 So when I let myself in, at 10 sometimes 10.30, my skin flushed from night summer air, and begin to dust a surface with flour, I am carrying with me all the remnants of those walks I have taken and forgotten about.
 Evening walks with my dad in West Somerset, with views of the brown Bristol sea.
-Night walks I took in Sydney as a teenager, chatting and walking into spiders’ webs, these massive things like gossamer trampolines.
-Walking along the promenade in Sitges after a long day’s teaching, my friend Jonny carrying my bags, watching the ink-black sea crawl up the sand and talking about nothing, too late even to eat.
-My mum and I on the beach in Seaford, watching the ferry leave for France without us on it.
+Night walks I took in Sydney as a teenager, chatting and walking into spiders’ webs.
+Walking along the promenade in Sitges after a long day’s teaching, my friend Jonny carrying my bags, and watching the ink-black sea crawl up the sand.

 The quiet brings it up, loud and insistent, it tells me what I care about and what I miss.
 I then have to shape the boule, which is my favourite part, dragging the dough closer to me, over and over, creating surface tension, the dome of it tight and jiggly and ready for the fridge.